holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/01_monte_carlo_circle/lesson_plan.md

         - Plan out/discuss together
     - Show code and run
     - That's calculus!
+- Have students draw a figure and estimate value
+    - What variables are you keeping track of
+    - What is the final calculation you're doing?
 - Today going to calculate the area of a circle using the Monte Carlo method
     - How would we do this?
         - Plan out/discuss together